 If you share your calendar with others, they are able to see when you are available.
-Depending on the calendaring system if you have numerous calendars that are being shared with you, you can look at them all at once on your own calendar.
+Depending on the calendaring system, if you have numerous calendars that are being shared with you, you can look at them all at once on your own calendar.
 Watch this video to see an example.
-You can see how you can turn your calendar and others off and on.
+You can see how you can turn on and off your calendar and those that have been shared with you.

 There are most likely other features on the calendar systems that may be beneficial for you.
 You can color code events and have notifications sent to your email when an event is occuring.
 You can turn on and off alarm sounds so that you hear an audio notification.
 This is helpful if you are not in the habit of checking your daily calendar or email. (though checking these are part of being more efficient)

 3. Choose one of the following calendar systems to use while working on this module:

 Google calendar- Here is a quick-start guide to Google calendar

 Microsoft Outlook calendar- Video tutorial for the calendar

 Office 365- Watch this video to learn more about the calendar in Office 365

 4. As you begin populating your calendar with dates and sharing calendars with others here are a few of the ways calendars are used by educators:

 Create different calendars for different types of events and classes and be able to see them merge